freelawproject/free.law/content/ia-upload-news.md

 </div>

 <!-- PELICAN_BEGIN_SUMMARY -->
 At Free Law Project, we collect a lot of legal information.
-In our RECAP initiative, we collect (or [are donated][recap]) around one-hundred-thousand items from PACER every day.
+In our RECAP initiative, we collect (or [are donated][recap]) around one hundred thousand items from PACER every day.
 Separately, in our collection of oral argument recordings, we have gathered more than 1.2 million minutes of legal recordings — more than anywhere else on the web.
-All of this content comes from [a variety of sources][coverage], and we merge it all together to make [a searchable archive of PACER dockets][recap-archive], [our numerous APIs][api], and [a huge archive of oral argument recordings][oa].
+All of this content comes from [a variety of sources][coverage], and we merge it all together to make [a searchable collection of PACER dockets][recap-archive] and [a huge archive of oral argument recordings][oa].

-Part of our mission at Free Law Project is to share this information and to ensure its long-term distribution and preservation.
+Part of [our mission][mission] at Free Law Project is to share this information and to ensure its long-term distribution and preservation.
 A great way to do that is to give it to a neutral third party so that no matter what happens, the information will always be available.
-For years, we have been fortunate to partner with the [Internet Archive][ia] for this purpose and today we are pleased to share two pieces of news about how we give them information.
+For years, we have been lucky to partner with the [Internet Archive][ia] for this purpose and today we are pleased to share two pieces of news about how we give them information.
 <!-- PELICAN_END_SUMMARY -->

 The first news is that we are fulfilling [our promise from last November][promise] to do quarterly uploads of the PACER dockets that we have in the [RECAP Archive][recap-archive].
 This is currently about six million dockets comprising nearly 40 million docket entries.
-We already upload the PDFs from these cases each night, so the change here is that we are now *also* uploading all of the dockets.
+We already upload the PDFs from these cases each night, so the change here is that we are now *also* uploading all of the dockets themselves.

 We hoped to fulfill this promise back in December of last year, but [learned][gh1] — [repeatedly][gh2] — that this was a difficult and complex task.
 This first batch of dockets will take a while to complete, but we are happy to finally have it uploading.
 We apologize for the delay in accomplishing this.

 <p class="alert bg-warning"><i class="fa fa-bug"></i> <strong>For the techies:</strong> This information is being uploaded as JSON data, in a format that closely mirrors that of our APIs. <a href="https://archive.org/download/gov.uscourts.dcd.190597/gov.uscourts.dcd.190597.docket.json">Here's an example of a JSON object</a> for <a href="https://www.courtlistener.com/docket/6183591/united-states-v-manafort/">the Manafort case in DC</a>.
 To learn more about the data or the fields, please see <a href="https://www.courtlistener.com/api/rest-info/">the CourtListener API documentation</a>.
 Unfortunately, we no longer support the old XML format.
 </p>

-So we think this is big news!
+We think this is big news!
 More than six million PACER dockets will be permanently preserved as high-quality data at the Internet Archive, with more regularly on the way.

 ---